exec888/Exec-UI-Library/README.md

 ___
 ## Miscellaneous

-### Adding Flags
+### Saves (Filesystem)
 - Flags are used as global variables to store (Values, Tables etc.) Toggles, Sliders, Dropdowns & binds.
-Filesystem not yet implemented.
+Adding a flag value will automatically save its configs.
 Example:
 ```lua
 LeftSection:AddToggle({